-Once you accept that display is not just a means of ‘making the setting look good for parents (or OFSTED)’ the reasons for displays fall largely into two camps: those which showcase children’s creations, and those which are used to support and build on children’s ongoing learning.
+Once you accept that display is not just a means of ‘making the setting look good for parents (or Ofsted)’ the reasons for displays fall largely into two camps: those that showcase children’s creations, and those that are used to support and build on children’s ongoing learning.
 As well as discussing each type individually it’s important to look at how we approach display generally when delivering child-centred learning and its impact on the way we set up our early years settings.

 Even if you have an idea for a display in your setting, if children are involved in the planning and making process the amount of discussion and learning will far outweigh the need for a pristine, polished result.
 The end product may not reflect your original vision, but the children’s input will have made it so much more special and ensure it’s continually appreciated by its creators.

 As well as involving children in the planning and making of large-scale themed displays they can and must also be involved in the display of their own creations within your setting.
 After all, we spend our days encouraging children to try their hardest and to show pride in their achievements and so the time and effort we take in showcasing their finished products should reflect our own pride in their work.

 We should also be taking time to work with children whenever possible to frame and annotate their work.
 We should be encouraging children to create their own written labels, which should take centre stage, with our writing there to merely enhance the effect.
 Seeing the pride on a young child’s face when they see their own mark making used as part of a display is amazing.